 British women visitors to Stalin’s Russia: from fellow traveller to Purge victim Jane McDermid, University of Southampton

 Jane will examine the experiences and responses to travel in Stalin’s Russia during his imposed ‘revolution from above’.
 Most British visitors in the 1920s and 1930s were male and from a variety of backgrounds including MPs, trade unionists, academics and journalists .
 Some were committed communists but more were sympathetic non-communists termed ‘fellow travellers’ (or more pejoratively, Lenin’s ‘useful idiots’) who were courted by the Soviet authorities.
 Yet though fewer British women than men visited Soviet Russia, a significant number did.
 Some might be seen as critical friends, others victims of the terror and one infamous visitor embraced the Stalinist image of communists as ‘engineers of human souls’.
 This talk will examine the variety of experiences and responses to travel in Stalin’s Russia during his imposed ‘revolution from above’.

 About Jane McDermid

-Dr Jane McDermid is Emeritus Fellow in History at the University of Southampton, specialising in 19th and 20th century British and Russian history.
+Dr Jane McDermid is Emeritus Fellow in History at Southampton University, specialising in 19th and 20th century British and Russian history.
 Her areas of expertise focus on gender, war and revolution, and she is the author or co-author of a number of books, including Women and Work in Russia 1880-1930, Midwives of the Revolution and Revolutionary Women in Russia, 1870-1917.